StStep/ulam-elements/readme.md

 Molts do not have any inherent centring abilities, so the space filled is entirely based on maxGen and the initial placement.

 ### Future Work
-* Add a cleanup of internal elements to make room for calculations
-* Allow for the outer layer to maintain itself, rather than becoming dead and intert.
+* Allow for the outer layer to maintain itself, rather than becoming dead and intert (Become barrier element)
 * Better encapsulate internal inconsistancies
 * Handle growth interruptsion better??